 What comes next?
-What comes after the devastating loss of Abigail's husband, a process both sudden and slow?
-What form does her lifelong platonic friendship take after a certain line is crossed?
-How to cope with her daughter’s diagnosed illness?
-Or the death of her beloved dog?
-Is life worth living without three cocktails before dinner?
-How do you paint the ocean on a sheet of glass?
+What comes after the devastating loss of a spouse?
+What form does a lifelong friendship take after deepest betrayal?
+How does a mother cope with her child’s dire illness?
+Or the death of a cherished dog?